leotaku/village/README.md

 ### elf.zsh

 Using `elf.zsh`, Village prompts often noticeably outperform both well known prompt configurations and frameworks as well as handcrafted prompts of similar complexity.
 `elf.zsh` is implemented in about 200 SLOC with no external dependencies, which makes it massively lighter than most competing alternatives.

 Development and usage are documented in more detail [here](library).

 ### allies

-Village also provides some additional modules that further improve the ZSH experience.
+Village also provides some additional modules that further improve the interactive ZSH experience.
+They are included here because they, in some way, need to hook into prompt mechanisms, making ZSH prompt framework agnosticism unrealistic.

 Individual modules are documented [here](allies).